 Clip-Air proposes to increasingly advance their design and build up to the three pod wing and perhaps even using a "large Clip-Air wing as a launch pad for rockets carrying small satellites into orbit."

+Clip-Air readily admits to being "an exploratory project, and as such it is seeking to open new avenues of thought, regarding both the concept of commercial aviation and the use of existing technology, in order to fundamentally rethink tomorrow’s means of transportation."
 According to a CNN article whose writer consulted an industry expert, Addison Schonland, the chances of this concept being a reality are "rather slim."
 The entire system that is in place now would have to be revolutionized which would cost a lot of money, not to mention acceptance by the public, aircraft manufacturers, airports, and more.
 Schonland stated that, "...if the concept is ever to take off, I would see it working for cargo first."

 Airbus has a single photo on their website page for the "Future of Airbus" for the aircraft pod concept.
 I'm not sure if this was posted before or after Clip-Air's website launch.
 There is also an article one Wired.com about Airbus proposing the pod plane idea written in November, 2015.